-- 29. The coronavirus response team formed by the Administrative Office of the Courts will continue to coordinate and implement the pandemic response.
-The response team should regularly communicate with members of the judiciary information about COVID-19 and about efforts that have been taken, should be taken, and will be taken in response to the pandemic. - 30.
-Presiding judges, trial court executives, clerks of court, and chief probation officers should implement their district pandemic response plans and the transition from the Red phase to the Yellow phase in coordination with community partners, such as sheriffs, jails, prosecutors, and defense attorneys.
-The districts should continually communicate with the response team on the effects of the pandemic in their area. - 31.
-Courts may conduct any court proceedings at the courthouse in accordance with the Yellow Phase of operations, if the court location has a Risk Response Plan approved by the Management Committee, which includes, but is not limited to remaining open during regular business hours for in person business at the court, and being electronically or telephonically accessible.
-In accordance with the Risk Phase Response Plan, individuals who have been diagnosed with COVID-19 and have not recovered or who show symptoms of COVID-19, and anyone who has not been fully-vaccinated and has had sustained close contact with such individuals, may not enter the courthouse. - 32.
-Courts shall continue to accept filings, and shall be available to answer telephone calls, emails, and other communications.
-Individuals who do not have access to e-filing may file documents by email in any pending case. - 33.
-Self-represented litigants may file, without a wet signature, protective order requests, stalking injunction requests, pleadings, and other documents.
-The court will consider such documents "signed" consistent with Title 46, Chapter 4 of the Utah Code, Uniform Electronic Transactions Act, if (1) self-represented litigants include their name on the signature line of a document with the necessary declaration; and (2) the document is sent as an attachment in an email with a visible email address, or through other secure electronic communication approved by the court.
-Clerks of court shall accept filings that meet these requirements.
+- 27. The coronavirus response team formed by the Administrative Office of the Courts will continue to coordinate and implement the pandemic response.
+The response team should regularly communicate with members of the judiciary information about COVID-19 and about efforts that have been taken, should be taken, and will be taken in response to the pandemic. - 28.
+Presiding judges, trial court executives, clerks of court, and chief probation officers should implement their district pandemic response plans and the transition from one phase of operation to another phase of operation in coordination with community partners, such as sheriffs, jails, prosecutors, and defense attorneys.
+The districts should continually communicate with the response team on the effects of the pandemic in their area. - 29.
+Courts in the state are authorized to continue to operate in the Yellow phase of operation and may conduct court proceedings at the courthouse in accordance with the Yellow phase of operations and the Risk Phase Response Plan, if the court location has a risk response plan approved by the Management Committee.
+When resuming in person proceedings, courts shall give priority to in person proceedings that are not capable of being held remotely, such as jury trials.
+Courts shall continue to use remote hearings when feasible in accordance with the Risk Phase Response Plan.
+A court may hold an in person proceeding that is listed in the Risk Phase Response Plan as an approved in person proceedings.
+Except for Justice Court judges, a judge shall obtain approval from their presiding judge before holding an in person proceeding that is not listed in the Risk Phase Response Plan. - 30.
+All courthouses shall remain open during regular business hours.
+In accordance with the Risk Phase Response Plan, individuals who have been diagnosed with COVID-19 and have not recovered, or who show symptoms of COVID-19 may not enter the courthouse.
+An individual who has sustained close contact with someone who has COVID 19, as defined in the Risk Phase Response Plan, may not enter the courthouse for the period of time designated in the Risk Phase Response Plan, which shall be based on the recommendations of public health experts.
+Courts shall continue to accept filings, and shall be available to answer telephone calls, emails, and other communications during regular business hours.
+Individuals who do not have access to e-filing may file documents by email in any pending case.